Saurav-KT/python_with_kafka/README.md

-# This project contains the implementation of Kafka publiser-suscriber python aiokafka
+# This project contains the implementation of Kafka publiser-suscriber pattern using python aiokafka